-Snowshoe Mileage: 1.5 miles (with the option for an extra 5 miles)
+Snowshoe Mileage: 1.5 miles

 After a very early breakfast, we'll pack our trail lunches and be on the road while it’s still dark.
 Our destination?
-Yellowstone’s Lamar Valley, arguably the best place in the world to see wolves, specifically in winter when they follow the ungulates (elk, deer, etc) down from higher terrain.
+Yellowstone’s Lamar Valley, arguably the best place in the world to see wolves, specifically in winter when they follow the ungulates (elk, deer, etc.) down from higher terrain.
 As the pale morning light reaches the pristine valley, we’ll be on the hunt for glimpses of these ephemeral icons of the wilderness, armed with spotting scopes and binoculars.
 Our hope is to see a lone wolf, or a pack of wolves, as they awaken for the day and begin moving.
-As our van trundles along the road, we’ll likely experience a few “buffalo jams” (Yellowstone’s version of traffic jams), and we’ll stop frequently to get out and view the landscape and the animals around us, and to hear from Jon about these majestic canines, who are once again such an integral part of the Yellowstone ecosystem.
+As we trundle along the road, we’ll likely experience a few “buffalo jams” (Yellowstone’s version of traffic jams), and we’ll stop frequently to get out and view the landscape and the animals around us, and to hear from Jon about these majestic canines, who are once again such an integral part of the Yellowstone ecosystem.

 At some point, we’ll get out to hike, starting at the Lamar Buffalo Ranch and following Rose Creek up to one of three wolf acclimation pens built for the controversial reintroduction of wolves in the park in 1995.
 Three wolves transported from Canada were housed in this historic pen until they would acclimatize and not run back north.
 The pen was opened after several months and the three wolves began their new life in Yellowstone.

 You’ll be happy to relax with a glass of wine or hot chocolate next to the fire tonight and regale one another with stories from the day.
-We’ll have an early dinner at the Wonderland cafe again before lights out.
+We’ll have an early dinner at the Wonderland cafe before lights out.
 Another exciting day awaits us tomorrow!

-Snowshoe Mileage: 3 mile
+Snowshoe Mileage: 3 miles

 It is another early day for our winter safari.
-We again steer the Explorasaurus toward Lamar Valley and it is “wolf jazz” all over – looking for tracks and other signs of wolves throughout our day.
+We again steer toward Lamar Valley and it is “wolf jazz” all over – looking for tracks and other signs of wolves throughout our day.
 As we drive further into the Lamar Valley, we’ll keep our eyes open for bison, elk, deer, moose, coyote, fox, bighorn sheep, bald eagles and an occasional river otter.
 Wildlife in the valley is abundant in the winter and in late March, many of the Park’s species are getting ready to give birth and it is denning season for female wolves.
 Appropriately, our main hike will be to the old den of wolf #9 (one of the first wolves in the Park after the reintroduction).
-Along the way, Jon will talk about den site selection, trophic cascade (a side-effect when a trophic level (species) of the ecosystem is reduced or removed), and – since it will be so close to pup season – about wolf mate selection and biology.
+Along the way, Jon will talk about den site selection, trophic cascade (a side-effect when a trophic level (species) of the ecosystem is reduced or removed), and – since it will be close to pup season – about wolf mate selection and biology.

 We will also be on the lookout for Rick, the “alpha" wolf-watcher and Yellowstone’s biological technician for the Yellowstone Wolf Project.
 He uses telemetry equipment to track wolves, as most of the wolf packs include at least one wolf with a radio collar.
 He has been out in the Park observing wolves every day for the last 15 years!
 Typically, there are around 100 wolves in the Park at any given time.
 The Park is 2.2 million acres, so we’ll be lucky if and when we spot (or hear, which is almost as good!) any wolves.